pgadmin-org/pgadmin4/docs/en_US/preferences.rst

 Use the options in the *Options* dialog to manage modifications to a SQL statement.

 * Move the *Auto-Commit* switch to the *True* position to commit a SQL statement upon completion.
 * Move the *Auto-Rollback* switch to the *True* to rollback a SQL statement to the beginning of the statement or to a prior rollback.
+* Move the *Brace matching* switch to the *True* to highlight the matched braces in editor.
+* Move the *Font size* field to specify the font size.
+* Move the *Insert bracket pairs* switch to the *True* to insert pair brackets in the editor.
+* Move the *Line wrapping* switch to the *True* to wrap the long lines in the editor.
+* Move the *Tab size* field to specify the number of spaces per tab in the editor.
+* Move the *Use spaces* switch to the *True* to insert spaces instead of tabs.

 Expand the **Storage** node to specify a maximum file size for uploads.